Base4Security/T3SF/docs/WhatsApp.rst

 WhatsApp
 *******************

+.. warning:: We are currently working to give WhatsApp support to latest version of T3SF.
+Please use ``Version 1.1`` if you want to run an exercise on this platform.

 .. contents:: Table of Contents

 We are expaning our framework's support to this new platform as clients requested us.
 Not all the functions/features from the main platforms (Discord/Slack) could be migrated due to WhatsApp limitations.